omidarmat/onLearn/threejs.md

 An essential aspect of every creative project is for the developer, the designers, and also for the client to be able to tweak things easily.
 This might even surprise you by exposing unexpected results which could lead to new ideas.

-There various libraries available to use as a debug UI for ThreeJS:
+There are various libraries available to use as a debug UI for ThreeJS:

 1. `dat.GUI`
 2. `lil-gui`